TradeRES/toolbox-amiris-emlab/README.md

 ## Other steps
 add data in amiris_workflow\amiris-config\data\load.csv add amiris folder in amiris_workflow\ with executable, setup.yaml and log

+everytime there is a new change in the code (including git pull) , the emlabpy environment has to be updated.
+For that double click file install_emlabpy.bat

 # Folder structure

 ## EMLABpy